wp-plugins/accesspress-twitter-auto-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto Publish wordpress posts/pages/custom post types to Twitter Account.
+Auto post your page, post, custom posts etc to your Twitter!
+Auto Tweet!
+Easy one time configuration!

 == Description ==
 <strong>AccessPress Twitter Auto Post</strong> is a FREE twitter plugin for WordPress.
 You can use this to publish your site's posts,pages and custom post types to your twitter profile as soon as you hit the publish button in your site.